Translation invariant pure state and its split property: Introduction

-\vsp A translation invariant state $\omega$ is said to be in {\it detailed balance } if $\omega$ is {\it lattice symmetric } and {\it real} (for details see section 3 ).
-The canonical trace on $\cla$ is both real and lattice symmetric.
-This notion of detailed balance state is introduced as an reminiscence of Onsager's reciprocal relations explored in recent articles [AM,Mo1,Mo2] on non-commutative probability theory.
-Here we also recall well known notion [DLS] that a state $\omega$ on $\cla$ is called reflection positive if $\omega(x\clj(x)) \ge 0$ for all $x \in \cla_R$ where $\clj$ is the reflection map from $\cla_R$ onto $\cla_L$.
-As an application of our main result Theorem 3.5 we have the following theorem.
+\vsp A translation invariant state $\omega$ is said to be in {\it detailed balance } if $\omega$ is {\it lattice reflection symmetric } and {\it real} (for further details see section 3 ).
+The canonical trace on $\clb$ is both real and lattice symmetric.
+This notion of detailed balance state is introduced as an reminiscence of Onsager's reciprocal relations explored in recent articles [AM,Mo1,Mo2,Mo3] on non-commutative probability theory.
+Here we also recall well known notion [DLS] that a state $\omega$ on $\clb$ is called reflection positive if \be \omega(\overline{\clj(x)} x) \ge 0 \ee for all $x \in \clb_R$ where $\clj$ is the reflection map with a twist $g_0 \in U_d(\!C)$ from $\clb_R$ onto $\clb_L$ and $\overline{x}$ stands for complex conjugation with respect to a basis $(e_i)$ for $\!C^d$ applies globally on each matrices of the lattice simultaneously.